Fumikac/autologging-scaninfo-gsheet/README.md

 # ScanInfoToGsheet GUI: automatically log and update experimental data on the google sheet

 Last updated on Jun 8th, 2021

 Fumika Isono

-Using this GUI you extract scan information and variables of all scans of a day from sfiles and analysis files, then creates a scan summary on a google sheet.
+Using this GUI you can extract scan information and variables of all experimental scans of a day from sfiles and analysis files, then create a scan summary on a google sheet.
 There is an option to autoatically update it every minute so you can let it run during the experiment.

 ![example GUI](example1.png)
 ![example google sheet](example2.png)